pgalliford/Obsidian-theme-Incredible-Hulk/README.md

 2. Go to Settings -> Community themes to activate

 ## Licence
-This theme was modified from the work of other Obsidian members' themes, so feel free to modify to your own preference—and look out for my Custom CSS Guide to assist with changing colours!
-Coming Soon...
+This theme was modified from the work of other Obsidian members' themes, so feel free to modify to your own preference—and look out for my Custom CSS Guide in #css-themes on Discord to assist with changing colours!